Was anything negative for Dynavax Technologies Corporation (DVAX) stock last session?

-Dynavax Technologies Corporation (NASDAQ:DVAX) closed Tuesday at $10.88 per share, down from $11.07 a day earlier.
-While Dynavax Technologies Corporation has underperformed by -1.72%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, DVAX fell by -37.93%, with highs and lows ranging from $21.39 to $7.26, whereas the simple moving average fell by -9.26% in the last 200 days.
+A share of Dynavax Technologies Corporation (NASDAQ:DVAX) closed at $11.05 per share on Tuesday, down from $11.33 day before.
+While Dynavax Technologies Corporation has underperformed by -2.47%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, DVAX fell by -35.53%, with highs and lows ranging from $21.39 to $7.26, whereas the simple moving average fell by -7.17% in the last 200 days.

 Sponsored